20° oblique projection is a troubleshooting projection used in mammography, especially in young women and in follow-up patients.

 Breast lymphoma refers to involvement of the breast with lymphoma and may be primary or secondary.

 Both primary and secondary breast lymphoma are rare accounting for ~ 0.5% (range 0.3-1.1%) of all breast malignancies.

 Breast lymphoma may present either as a...

-Following administration of Gadolinium there can be three possible enhancement kinetic curves for a lesion on breast MRI.
+Following administration of Gadolinium there can be three possible enhancement kinetic curves for a lesion on breast MRI (these are also applied in other organs such as prostate MRI).
 These are sometimes termed the Kuhl enhancement curves.

 type I curve: progressive enhancement pattern